cisocrgroup/Resources/manuals/pocoto-manual.md

 [profman]: https://github.com/cisocrgroup/Resources/blob/master/manuals/profiler-manual.md

 ## Profiling using the profiler web service
-The easiest method to get a language profile for your OCRed document is to use an existing profiler web service.
+The easiest method to get a language aware OCR document error profile for your OCRed document is to use an existing profiler web service.
 The profiler web service offers the language and OCR result specific profiles over the Internet and makes it possible for you to get the results without installing any additional tools.